Home/ Blog/ Healthy Living/

 coming out

-Talking about sex with a doctor is never easy.
-For most, it’s a conversation that’s nearly impossible to get through without blushing, cringing, or squirming.
-But while questions about sexual activity can be awkward and uncomfortable for anyone, they can be particularly anxiety-provoking and stressful for LGBTQ and non-binary individuals.
-Many LGBTQ patients worry that transparency about their sexual orientation or gender identity will be met with hostility and judgment, and unfortunately many have had negative interactions with healthcare providers in the past.
-According to a study by Lambda Legal, nearly 56 percent of lesbian, gay, and bisexual patients and 70 percent of transgender and gender non-conforming individuals have experienced discrimination in a healthcare setting.
-Meanwhile, another study found that only 16 percent of LGBTQ people choose to inform their doctor of their sexual orientation because of these concerns.
+Talking about sex with a health care provider is never easy.
+For many, it’s a conversation that’s nearly impossible to get through without blushing, cringing, or squirming.
+But while questions about sexual activity can be awkward and uncomfortable for anyone, they can be particularly anxiety-provoking and stressful for LGBTQIA+ and non-binary individuals.
+Many LGBTQIA+ patients worry that transparency about their sexual orientation or gender identity will be met with hostility and judgment, and unfortunately many have had negative interactions with healthcare providers in the past.
+According to a study by Lambda Legal, nearly 56 percent of lesbian, gay, and bisexual patients and 70 percent of transgender and gender-diverse individuals have experienced discrimination in a healthcare setting.
+Meanwhile, another study found that only 16 percent of LGBTQIA+ people choose to inform their provider of their sexual orientation because of these concerns.

-Why should you consider coming out to your doctor?
+Why should you consider coming out to your provider?

 Though it may not seem necessary to reveal your pronouns or sexual behaviors to your doctor, this information can better enable your provider to determine your course of care.
-While LGBTQ individuals have many of the same basic healthcare as straight or cisgender people, they also face a unique set of risks and concerns that straight cisgender individuals do not.
+While LGBTQIA+ individuals have the same basic healthcare needs as straight or cisgender people, they also face a unique set of risks and concerns that straight cisgender individuals do not, often due to barriers to care and the negative impact of discrimination on health.
 Research shows, for instance, that LGB adults are more than twice as likely as heterosexual adults to experience a mental health condition, while transgender individuals are nearly four times as likely.

 How to have the conversation